Picture of Kevin Mayse

 RCC Jazz Faculty

-Charlie Richard is a Professor of Music at Riverside City College where he is responsible for the award-winning jazz program and saxophone instruction.
-He has also served as Department Chair and Interim Dean for Fine and Performing Arts.
-After graduating from Ramona HS (Riverside), he attended RCC and received an Associate in Arts degree.
-He then received his Bachelor and Masters degrees from California State University Los Angeles and later completed graduate work at the University of Texas at Austin before accepting a position at RCC in 1990.
-In 2019 he was awarded Alumnus of the Year by Riverside City College.
+Charlie Richard is a Professor of Music at Riverside City College, where he directs the college’s award-winning jazz program and teaches saxophone.
+During his tenure, he has also served as Department Chair and Interim Dean of Fine and Performing Arts.
+A Riverside native, Richard graduated from Ramona High School before attending Riverside City College, where he earned his Associate of Arts degree.
+He then completed both his bachelor’s and master’s degrees at California State University, Los Angeles, and later pursued advanced study in jazz composition and saxophone at the University of Texas at Austin.
+He joined the RCC faculty in 1990.

 Kevin Mayse currently directs the Wind Ensemble and Symphony Orchestra, co-directs the Evening Jazz Ensemble, teaches applied trumpet and serves as Chair for the Department of Music at Riverside City College.As a performer, Mr. Mayse has toured the United States and Japan with Keith Brion and the New Sousa Band, Vince DiMartino and the New Columbia Brass Band, and the California Gold Rush Band.
 Mr. Mayse was one of the founding members of the Huis Ten Bosch brass ensemble in Nagaski, Japan.
 Locally he has performed with the Riverside Civic Light Opera, the San Bernardino Civic Light Opera, The San Gabriel Civic Light Opera, the Nelson Riddle Orchestra, Ringling Brothers, Barnum and Bailey?s Circus, the Torrance Symphony, the Rio Hondo Symphony, the Cypress Pops Orchestra and numerous groups at Disneyland.
 He co leads and plays lead trumpet for the Evening Jazz Ensemble at Riverside City College.
 He also fronts his own professional big band which has performed with jazz greats Gary Foster, Bill Reichenbach, Marvin Stamm and Bobby Shew.
 Mr. Mayse has been the conductor of the California Pops Band which recorded with Sony Records (available only in Japan), The Hawk-Richard Jazz Orchestra which recorded with Sea Breeze records and one of California?s only professional concert bands, The Inland Empire Wind Symphony.
 He conducts both the Tribute to John Philip Sousa and Tribute to King Karl King honor bands in Riverside County and is very active as a Wind Ensemble and Jazz Ensemble clinician.